SillyTavern/SillyTavern-Docs/Extras/extensions/Stable-Diffusion.md

 Default GPT-2 model: [Cohee/fooocus_expansion-onnx](https://huggingface.co/Cohee/fooocus_expansion-onnx)

+### Snap auto-adjusted resolutions

+Snap image generation requests with a forced aspect ratio (portraits, backgrounds) to the nearest known resolution, while trying to preserve the absolute pixel counts.
+Refer to the "Resolution" dropdown for the list of possible options.

+**Recommended for SDXL models**.

 ## Common prompt prefix

 Added before every generated or free-mode prompt.
 Commonly used for setting the overall style of the picture.